pahanavr/wishbone/README.md

 * [Figma layout reference]https://www.figma.com/file/wyJGrJ8n5Z5qUySpXAK8mA/Wishbone?node-id=0%3A1)

 This is my fourth project.
-In this project, i was using html, css and some thing in Figma.
+In this project I was using HTML, CSS and some thing's in Figma.
 There were using flex, grid and many others tools.